etchdroid/etchdroid-website/faq.md

 explanations and instructions on how to format the USB drive once you're done using it.

+### Why can't I use the internal SD card slot?

+Unfortunately, Android does not allow apps to write to the internal SD card slot in the way that is required in order to write disk images.

+Only USB devices can ever be supported.

+Other apps might be able to get around this limitation by using root access;
+EtchDroid does not require root and will never do so.

 ### My issue is not listed here

 You can <a href="{{ site.github }}/discussions" target="_blank" rel="noopener">ask the community on GitHub</a>.